klee-windtrace/BlinkTeleport/README.md

 - `Is Character Down`: to know if a character has not yet revived

 ### BEWARE OF MILIASTRA BUGS:
-- Do not call `Revive Character` between `When the Character is Down` and `When All Player's Characters Are Down` events unless 6 seconds passed; make self-teleport after a revival
+- Do not call `Revive Character` between `When the Character is Down` and `When All Player's Characters Are Down` events
+- But if 6 seconds passed, do that by force (as this library does)
-- Do not apply Struggle to a downed character, do not long-teleport a downed player
+- Do not apply Struggle to a downed character
-- Do not apply `Struggle` + `Cannot Recover HP` together
+- Do not long-teleport a downed player

-## Important note after importing:

-Go to `Combat Preset` → `Unit Status` → select `Blink_Teleport_Caster` → `Effect Details` tab → `Character Hidden` effect – make sure the filter is `Blink_Teleport_FALSE`

-In the same status, down below, find `Trigger Skill on Timer` effect – make sure its skill chosen is set to `Blink_Teleport_Skill`

-Select status `Blink_Teleport_Struggle`, in the same way for `Character Hidden` effect – make sure the filter is `Blink_Teleport_FALSE` again.

-This is needed because Miliastra editor tends to mess up their references when importing assets.
+- Make self-teleport after a revival

-## About skill slots 12 and 13:
+## About skill slot 13:

-This library manages two characters skills:
-- `Blink_Teleport_Interrupt` assigned to `Slot 12` (contains short animation to interrupt Struggle state gracefully)
-- `Blink_Teleport_Skill` assigned to `Slot 13` (contains client-side logic for blinks)
+This library manages a character skill assigned to `Slot 13` named `Blink_Teleport_Skill`

-Your stage should not use these slots, otherwise blinks would not work.
-Since there are 15 custom skill slots available for developers, you should either use other numbers than 12 and 13, or you will have to change their references in Blink Teleport node graphs.
-Here is where to find them:
+It does this by briefly binding it to the slot for `Trigger Skill on Timer` effect to work, and unbinding afterwards.
+This should restore anything you might also have bounded to Slot 13, without interfering.

+However, if you want to change the slot number for blinks, do it in the following places:
-- Entity node graph `Player - Blink_Teleport` contains 4 instances of `Add Character Skill` node, referencing slots 12 and 13
+- Entity node graph `Player - Blink_Teleport` contains `Bind Custom Skill Instance to Specified Slot` node right on the first screen of graph view – select a different slot there
-- Status node graph `Blink_Teleport_Unstuck` contains `Add Character Skill` and `Cast Skill From Specific Panel Slot` nodes, referencing slot 12
-- Client node graph `Blink_Teleport_Skill` at the very end contains `Cast Skill From Specific Slot` node, referencing slot 12
-- Status `Blink_Teleport_Caster` has the effect `Trigger Skill on Timer`, referencing Skill Slot 13 in the editor
+- Status `Blink_Teleport_Caster` has the first effect `Trigger Skill on Timer`, referencing Custom Skill Slot 13 in the editor – select there the same chosen slot

+Nothing else references the slot number.
+Also, the library gracefully detects changes of player Class, reinstantiating its helper skills.